What is Observability? An Overview

 In the ever-evolving IT and cloud computing landscape, staying ahead of potential issues is not just a best practice—it’s a necessity.
 Observability provides the in-depth insights and proactive approach required to ensure that systems are not just operational but optimized.

-The Kentik Network Observability Platform empowers network pros to plan, run, and fix any network.
-To see how Kentik can bring the benefits of network observability to your organization, request a demo or sign up for a free trial today.
+The Kentik Network Intelligence Platform empowers network pros to plan, run, and fix any network.
+To see how Kentik can bring the benefits of network intelligence and observability to your organization, request a demo or sign up for a free trial today.